thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 a future cryptographically relevant quantum computer, provided that the external PSK is generated and distributed securely.
 It does not make the certificate-based authentication quantum resistant.
-Deployments can use this mechanism as a migration path while PQC algorithms are being introduced, at certificate-based authentication quantum resistant.
+Deployments can use this mechanism as a migration path while PQC algorithms for certificate-based authentication are being introduced.

 # Privacy Considerations {#privacy-considerations}